 If a student is receiving assistance from the College, outside scholarships and grants are the first resources used to meet the student’s financial need.
 They significantly ease the burden on the College and its donors, and they enable the student himself – the primary beneficiary of his education – to take responsibility for as much of the attendant costs of that education as he can.
 The attention and energy spent acquiring financial assistance from sources other than the College can moreover help the College make genuine Catholic liberal education available to all.

 Keep the Financial Aid Office Informed of Any Outside Scholarships and Grants.

-Students are responsible for informing the Financial Aid Office when they are notified of scholarship awards, even if they have already received their financial package from the College.
-If a financial aid package has already been prepared, Thomas Aquinas grant funds are reduced by the additional amount received from outside sources.
-If the amount received from outside sources exceeds the College grant, the Service Scholarship is reduced by the remaining funds available from outside scholarships.
+Students are responsible for informing the Financial Aid Office when they are notified of scholarship awards, regardless of whether they are receiving a financial aid package from the College, so the award can be properly noted on the student’s Payment Plan & Promissory Note.
+If a financial aid package has already been prepared for the student, Thomas Aquinas grant funds are reduced by the additional amount received from outside sources.
+If the amount received from outside sources exceeds the College grant, the Service Scholarship (work-study) is reduced by the remaining funds available from outside scholarships.
 Outside scholarships exceeding the College grant and Service Scholarship can be used to reduce the student loan or family payment.

-The students at Thomas Aquinas College receive a wide range of outside scholarships.
-Shown below are two lists: the first is a list of scholarship search services and the second is a list of individual (outside) scholarships that have sent information to the College.
+Shown below are two lists: the first is a list of no-fee scholarship search services and the second is a list of individual (outside) scholarships and grants offered by businesses and philanthropic organizations.